zhzhzhy/My_pocket_dev_env/README.md

 # My_pocket_dev_env
-A tutorial for installation of VIM-YouCompleteMe &amp; Linux-repo in Termux(android terminal emulator)
+A tutorial for installation of VIM-YouCompleteMe &amp; Linux-repo in Termux(Android terminal emulator)
+## Installation guide